neurokernel73/neurokernel73/README.md

 -->

 ## 🚀 About Me
-I'm Luis Ramírez, a developer, software architect and tech enthusiast based in México City.
-I work mainly in applications for the México financial sector.
-I also enjoy reading, coding and talking about programming and any tec stuff with all the people :)
+I am Luis Ramirez, an IT professional for over 32 years, mainly in the financial sector of Mexico.
+I have worked in all roles related to software development, from full-time developer to solutions architect, including technical lead and project manager.
+However, my passion is programming; deep down, I am still a developer eager to learn new tricks :)

 ## 🤖 Areas of interest